 - It is able to control numerous HVAC systems

 - Multiple designs

 - There are no adjustable cycles or temperature settings

 - It doesn’t work well for multistage systems

 Also Read: Nest vs Nest E: What’s the difference?

 There are many similarities between the Nest E and the original Nest, which include geofencing and Home/Away Modes.
-It also shares the same compatibility with voice assistants.
+It also shares the same compatibility with AI assistants such as Google Assistant.
 Most importantly, it has intelligent Learning software to make the ultimate heating and cooling schedule.

 - Easy installation